First pay of the year

 If you are not a first year teacher and your school wants you to come in before January 28, the situation is different because you already earned your year’s pay in the previous terms.
 This can also cover a teacher moving from one permanent contract to another.

-You can’t earn extra, but the school cannot require your return to school prior to January 28 (when the new school year starts for pay purposes) except in very specific circumstances, because you are on paid holiday leave.
+You can’t earn extra, but the school cannot require your return to school prior to January 28 (when the new school year starts for pay purposes) except in very specific circumstances.

-a) Clause 5.4.1 for professional development: If you have not already done 25 hours of PLD out of school time already in the previous four terms/holidays, you can be called in under this clause.
+a) Clause 5.6.2 for professional development: If you have not already done 25 hours of PLD out of school time already in the previous four terms/holidays, you can be called in under this clause

-If your school does not cite these clauses when asking you back before January 28, or if you have done your 25 hours of PLD during the last four terms/holidays, they do not have the authority to require you to attend.
+If your school does not use the callback clauses when asking you back before January 28, or if you have done your 25 hours of PLD callbacks during the last four terms/holidays, your school does not have the authority to require you to attend school.
+Exceptions apply where the school is open for instruction prior to 28 Jan- which can happen in rare circumstances.

 If you are told you are to return during a school holiday, contact your local PPTA field officer to clarify whether or not your school has the authority under the STCA to issue that instruction or not.